 Confirm Cross-Border Data Transfers

-Ensure that all cross-border data transfers are in alignment with the new rules regarding consent and that all data remains protected.
-For employees on the move, Safeguard Encryption by Sophos can help you to keep individual files secure wherever they go, therefore helping to maintain compliance even when engaging in cross-border data flows.
+Ensure that all cross-border data transfers are in alignment with the new rules regarding consent.
+For employees on the move, Safeguard Encryption by Sophos can help you to keep individual files secure wherever they go.
+Therefore, this will help to maintain compliance even when engaging in cross-border data flows.

 Prepare HR-Specific Deliverables

-These include employee notices which cover consent issues and procedures for managers such as the way in which access requests and other data subject rights should be addressed.
+These include employee notices which cover consent issues and procedures for managers.
+For example, the way in which access requests and other data subject rights should be addressed.
 Other deliverables include updates to your code of conduct and information regarding staff training.

 At this point you will be ready to familiarise yourself with the ways in which you can prove your business is GDPR compliant